 3. Applying a critical literacy lens to our teaching practices, and

 4. Working in community with others, especially BIPOC.

-Certificate: A certificate showing 9 hours of professional learning is available upon course completion.
-Please reach out to your school district to ensure they will accept it.
+Please reach out to your school district to ensure they will accept these certificates.

-See the accordion below to review the goals, requirements, pacing, and syllabus.
+See the accordion below to review the requirements, pacing, and syllabus.

 In this course you will learn about the four pillars of #DisruptTexts and how to use these principles to evaluate and adjust your instruction towards anti-racist teaching.
 In particular, you will: